Hango Hill: Prehistory

 The mound is said to be a possible prehistoric burial site.
 The recovery of a bronze flat axe implies a possible Bronze Age date.
 Its name derives from the Norse hanga-haugr, "Gallows hill".

 Place of execution

 Hango Hill was used as a place of execution at least until the 17th century.
-An entry in the burials register of Malew for 1604 states that William Keruish and Robert Calow, from Kirk Maughold, for the murder of a certain Cottscam of that parish, were hung at the Hango Hill gallows on 31 August and buried in the church of Kirk Malew, in front of the porch.
+An entry in the burials register of Malew for 1604 states that William Keruish and Robert Calow, from Kirk Maughold, for the murder of a certain Cottscam of that parish, were hanged at the Hango Hill gallows on 31 August and buried in the church of Kirk Malew, in front of the porch.
 It is most famous as the execution site of Illiam Dhone (William Christian) in January 1663, for his part in the Manx rising of 1651 against the Derby family and there is a broken-down monument with a plaque commemorating this.
 However the history is rather more complicated than that, as the island had been invaded by Parliamentary forces of the English Civil War.